 There is no exact schedule as this depends on the amount and type of changes; however, a new product category table is typically released every six to twelve months.

-The QuEST Forum has a team of volunteer Subject Matter Experts (SME) to handle interpretation requests.
+The TIA-BPC has a team of volunteer Subject Matter Experts (SME) to handle interpretation requests.
 Go to tl9000.org and select the Contact Us button on any page.
 Enter your contact information, select the ‘TL 9000 Handbooks’ for the subject and then enter your question in the text box.
 Your question will be sent to the appropriate SME for an answer, which will be returned to you.

 The TL 9000 handbooks can be purchased online.

 Situation: The organization has a contractual agreement with the customer to provide fixes to problems within 20 days, which is shorter than the default 30 fix response period specified in TL 9000.
 Release 4.0 of TL 9000 permits changing the 30 day fix response period through a service level agreement (SLA).
 Is a separate SLA required in this case?

 Answer: There is no need for a separate service level agreement.
 The contact requirements are the same as an SLA.